Skip to main content

 .options(...)

-Provides additional options to the resulting QueryCommands (see QueryCommands for more details):
+Provides additional default options to the resulting QueryCommands (see QueryCommands for more details):

 const projectedPattern = PokeTable.build(AccessPattern)